Influences

 the lost world

 Sir Arthur Conan Doyle’s The Lost World describes an expedition to the Amazon basin to verify the outrageous claim of the existence of a remote jungle plateau still inhabited by dinosaurs.
-Featuring some great personalities, such as the tempestuous Professor Challenger and heroic icon Lord John Roxton, the adventure takes the main protagonists and their guides through hell and high water in order to confirm or debunk the existence of the creatures.
-After locating and surmounting the almost unreachable plateau the adventurers must deal with all manner of prehistoric terrors, ranging from carnivorous dinosaurs to a community of ape-like men.
-It is believed that the story was inspired by the South American expeditions of real-life explorer Percy Harrison Fawcett (of The Lost City of Z fame) who was a contemporary and acquaintance of Sir Arthur Conan Doyle.
-Despite its title this was not the first work of fiction to belong to the lost world literary genre.
-It is however one its finest examples and it could be argued that the location of the original Jurassic park is to be found in Maple White Land, among the pages of this great early twentieth century adventure.
+The story features some great personalities, such as the tempestuous Professor Challenger and the heroic Lord John Roxton, as it chronicles the obstacles they face along the way to confirming the unlikely assertion.
+After locating and surmounting the almost unreachable plateau, the explorers struggle to survive while crossing paths with prehistoric carnivores, including pterodactyls.
+They also become embroiled in a conflict between two groups of indigenous hominids that inhabit the strange land.
+The novel may have been inspired by the South American expeditions of real-life explorer Percy Harrison Fawcett (of The Lost City of Z fame), who was an acquaintance of Sir Arthur Conan Doyle.
+In spite of its title, The Lost World wasn’t one of the first works of fiction to belong to the literary genre of the same name.
+It is, however, one of its finest and most influential examples.

 Lost Horizon (1933)